Lynah Rink: History

+In 1995, during a visit by Taiwan's then-president, Lee Teng-hui, PhD ’68, Lynah was stocked with desktop computers and fax machines, and used as a media center for journalists from around the world.

-In March, 2006 Cornell University broke ground on a major renovation project designed to add 19500 sqft to the rink.
+The rink floor and drainage system were renovated in 2000.
+March 2006 saw a major renovation project to add 19500 sqft to the rink.
 The additions and renovations included 464 new seats, upgraded locker rooms for both the men's and women's squads and their opponents, trainers' rooms, coaches' offices and a study area for players.
 A new scoreboard was added as well as preferred seating and a tunnel for the players.

+The renovation brought total seat capacity to 4,267.